 Visiting Mexico City Left it’s Marks on Me

-I had no idea how that one trip would influence me.
+I had no idea how that one trip would affect me.
 As the late Anthony Bourdain said “travel changes you.
 As you move through this life and this world you change things slightly, you leave marks behind, however slow.
 And in return, life and travel, leaves marks on you.
 Most of the time, those marks, on your body or on your heart, are beautiful.
 Often though, they hurt”.

-Another mark that stayed with me long after I left, was the fact that for so many houses, there sure were a lot of people that didn’t have one to call their own.
+Something else that stayed with me long after I left, was the fact that for so many houses, there were a lot of people that didn’t have one to call their own.
 Seeing homeless people living on the streets, especially women and children, begging for help, made a lasting impact on my fifteen year old heart.
 My family wasn’t rich but we were comfortable.
 After seeing people struggling, I had a newfound gratefulness for the privileges that before this trip, I didn’t even realize I had.

 Even More Marks